Hotel Group: Hyatt Hotels

 I consider myself pretty good with chopsticks but in Korea they use metal chopsticks and it was a struggle eating wet noodles.
 I looked like an amateur.

-Overall I thought the restaurant was really well done.
+Overall, I thought the restaurant was well done.

 Last one, room service.
-I ordered room service the moment I arrived to the hotel.
-I was super tired from my flight and just wanted something quick so I could go to bed so I ordered two different noodle dishes.
-It was an over-order big time but I wasn’t sure what to expect.
+I ordered room service the moment I arrived at the hotel.
+I was super tired from my flight and just wanted something quick, so I could go to bed so I ordered two different noodle dishes.
+It was an over-order big time, but I wasn’t sure what to expect.
 The noodles were good and the side of kimchi was probably the best I’ve ever had.

 When I called for room service, as with most fine hotels, they greeted me by name and when they brought the food up I didn’t sign any bill which was maybe a first for me.